ritza-co/Codecov/CodeCov Draft.md

 ---

-## Use the Coverage Gutters Extension for VSCode
+## Coverage Gutters Extension for VSCode

 The Coverage Gutters extension for VSCode allows you to view code coverage directly within your editor.
 Follow these steps to set it up and use it.